Justice delays publication of Donald Trump files on January 6 - ExBulletin

 RELATED: Trump’s Request to Block Release of Jan.6 Files Rejected by Judge

-In their appeal to the court of appeals, Trump’s lawyers wrote that without suspension, the former president would suffer irreparable harm as a result of the effective denial of a constitutional and statutory right to be fully heard on a serious disagreement between the former president and the past president.
+In their emergency brief to the court of appeals, Trump’s lawyers wrote that without suspension, Trump would suffer irreparable harm as a result of the effective denial of a constitutional and statutory right to be fully heard on a serious disagreement. between the former president and the outgoing president.

 The November 30 arguments will take place before three judges appointed by Democratic presidents: Patricia Millett and Robert Wilkins, appointed by former President Barack Obama, and Ketanji Brown Jackson, appointed by Biden.